Practising Science @GCSE

 1) A teaching element to build competence in scientific practices, and transferable skills such as critical thinking and problem solving, for successful projects and for higher education

-2) A project element where students conduct a science investigation, design an engineering project, or research a personal, local or global issue
+2) An enquiry element where students conduct a science investigation, design an engineering project, or research a personal, local or global issue

-The Project Science course will be available to start in September 2025, with a syllabus, scheme of work and curriculum resources for the teaching and project elements.
-Pearson and Mastery Science invite schools to take part in a pilot project to measure the impact of the course.
+The Practising Science course will be available to start in September 2025, with a syllabus, scheme of work and curriculum resources for the teaching and project elements.
+Mastery Science invite schools to take part in a pilot project to measure the impact of the course.
 Pilot schools will receive comprehensive support for implementing the course:

 - Teaching element- case study resources

-- Project element - ready-to go projects across a range of themes
+- Enquiry element - ready-to go investigations, design problems and desk-based research leading to Project Qualifications, across a range of themes

 - Professional development - walkthrough the course, and experience of the projects